yiisoft/form/docs/guide/en/field-methods.md

 </div>
 ```

-Pass `false` to not automatically focus on this element (default when method is not called):
+Pass `false` to not automatically focus on this button (default when method is not called):

 ```php
 echo \Yiisoft\Form\Field\Button::widget()->autofocus(false);